capacitor-community/stripe/packages/terminal/README.md

 For all reader types, this is emitted in response to [`disconnectReader()`](#disconnectreader) without a `reason` property.

-For Bluetooth and USB readers, this is emitted with a `reason` property when the reader disconnects.
+For Bluetooth, Handoff, and USB readers, this is emitted with a `reason` property when the reader disconnects.

-**Note:** For Bluetooth and USB readers, when you call [`disconnectReader()`](#disconnectreader), this event will be emitted twice: one without a `reason` in acknowledgement of your call, and again with a `reason` when the reader finishes disconnecting.
+**Note:** For Bluetooth, Handoff, and USB readers, when you call [`disconnectReader()`](#disconnectreader), this event will be emitted twice: one without a `reason` in acknowledgement of your call, and again with a `reason` when the reader finishes disconnecting.

 | Param              | Type                                                                                                 |